2023-06-30 18:00:40

 As remembered the 9to5Mac, this limitation means that fully immersive features will be restricted to an area of 3x3m, considering the movement limit.
 This makes several possible applications of the headset unfeasible, in particular some related to games — so that it is quite clear that users are discouraged from moving around with the device in VR, for example.
 It would therefore be more desirable to use immersive experiences by the seated user.

-Some, however, are speculating that this limitation may only exist at the beginning, so that this could be relaxed in the future.
+Some, however, are speculating that this limitation may only exist at the beginning, so that this might be relaxed in the future.
 However, it’s notable that Apple is paying more attention to AR experiences — where you can still see the environment — which don’t have the same restriction as VR.

 In any case, the Vision Pro is still in the development phase, which means that changes can and will occur until launch early next year.
 Furthermore, even with limited movement, “fully immersive” experiences can still be implemented, taking advantage of the headset’s high-resolution screens.